Finance Tower: Construction

 Budget restrictions slowed down the construction; work was practically paralysed from 1974 to 1978.
 The works resumed in 1978.
 Major work was finally finished in February 1981, but it was the end of 1983 before the tower at last opened its doors.
-Its external elevator core was intended to have had a marble facade, but this was scrapped because of the high cost.
+Its external elevator core was intended to have had a marble façade, but this was scrapped because of the high cost.

 Renovation (2005–2008)

-The Finance Tower was involved in a large-scale renovation between January 2005 and 2008.
-The plan comes about it back to the office of architects of Maurice Mottle.
-It involved replacing the old facade with a light blue and white curtain wall, removal of all asbestos, the dismantling of the external elevator core and the building of new elevators inside the building.
-The office space lost by this move is compensated for by a new 11-storey building constructed to the east of the tower.
+The Finance Tower underwent a major renovation between January 2005 and 2008, planned by Maurice Mottle architects.
+The old façade was replaced with a light blue and white curtain wall, asbestos was removed, the external lift shaft was dismantled, and new lifts were built inside the building.
+The lost office space was compensated for by a new 11-storey building constructed to the east of the tower.
 The renovated building provides office space for 4,600 workers, an increase from the 3,200 prior to renovation.

 The antenna, which is mounted on top of the tower, serves the two Belgian national television stations and is used only for digital broadcast.

 Art

-Right in front of the Finance Tower one finds the sculpture L'Âme Sentinelle (by Nat Neujean) of two females embracing.
-In individualistic Belgian fashion, this is rather an evocative and erotically-themed sculpture.
+Right in front of the Finance Tower is the sculpture L'Âme Sentinelle by Nat Neujean, depicting two females embracing.
+In individualistic Belgian fashion, this is rather an evocative and erotically themed sculpture.

-One of the two women is more classically feminine in appearance, the other looks more like a man, though one quickly sees she also female.
+One of the two women is more classically feminine in appearance, the other looks more like a man, though one quickly sees she also is female.
 The pose is enigmatic, with the shorter-haired woman firmly grasping the wrist of the longer-haired woman behind her back, almost wrestling her into submission, while both look away from each other despite being nude and intimate.